 If necessary the brewing water can be softened.
-To do this, the water (cold tap water) is boiled in the Braumeister for 30 mins, then cooled down and stored until brewing, for example in the fermenter.
+To do this, the water (cold tap water) is boiled in the Braumeister for 30 min, then cooled down and stored until brewing, for example in the fermenter.
 The precipitated lime will have been deposited on the container bottom and is disposed of.
-The Braumeister has been designed for brewing approximately 200 1 of finished beer (normal beer).
-So for this about 250-300 1 of brewing water is needed.
+The Braumeister has been designed for brewing approximately 500 L of finished beer (normal beer).
+So for this about 600-650 L of brewing water is needed.
 However, for the beginner or for the first trial brews, normal (hygienically acceptable, colour and smell-free) cold tap water is also perfectly useable, in order to keep the effort required at the start within reasonable limits.
 Generally speaking the brewing water should have a hardness below 14°dH [German water hardness scale].
 The softer the water, the more suitable it is for brewing.

-12.3 Programming/ starting the automatic brewing process
+12.3 Programming/ Starting the automatic brewing process

-Plug in the Braumeister.
+Plug in the Braumeister and switch it "On" at the main switch at the bottom.
 The control system is then in start mode.
 To program a recipe and its time and temperature parameters, press the ENTER key for 1 sec.